Enhancing Video Analytics Accuracy via Real-time Automated Camera Parameter Tuning: Evaluation

-VC should faithfully render a frame from time $T1$ to any other time $T2$, as if it was actually captured at time $T2$.
-In order to evaluate if VC is able to do this, we obtain several video snippets at different hours of the day.
-Then, we run these video snippets through VC and generate 23 other video snippets (for other hours of the day).
-We then compare the values of feature tuple of the generated video snippets through VC (transformed) and the values of feature tuple from the video snippets actually captured at those hours (original). ~\tabref{tab:eval-vc} shows error and standard deviation between the transformed and original videos.
-We note that average VC error is under 20 \% for brightness, contrast, color-saturation and sharpness.
+{\bf Virtual camera.} VC is designed to render a frame taken at one time ($T_1$) to another time ($T_2$), as if the rendered frame were captured at time $T_2$.
+First, we trained VC in the offline profiling phase as discussed in \S\ref{subsec:VC} using a 24-hour long video obtained from one of our customer locations at an airport.
+To evaluate how well VC works online, we obtained several video snippets at {6} different hours of the day from the same camera.
+Next, we fed 1 video snippet $VS_0$ from one particular hour $H_0$ through VC which applies different digital transformation to generate 5 video snippets $VS_{j}$ corresponding to the hours of the other 5 videos.
+For each generated video snippet $VS_j$, we calculated the relative error of the metric tuple values of each frame in $VS_{j}$ relative to that of the corresponding original video frame and average such error across all the frames in $VS_j$ {(over 37.5K frames)}.
+We obtained 5 VC error metric tuples for one video, each corresponding to the hour of the other 5 video snippets.
+We repeated the above experiment for the 5 other original video snippets to obtain a total of 30 VC error tuples. ~\tabref{tab:eval-vc} shows the mean error and standard deviation among {all 30 VC error tuples.
+We observe that the average VC errors are \emph{5.4\%}, \emph{13.8\%}, \emph{17.3\%}, and \emph{9.8\%} for brightness, contrast, color-saturation and sharpness, respectively.}

-\subsection{AU-specific analytics quality estimator}
+{\bf AU-specific analytics quality estimator.}